regular-life/Codeforces-CLI-Tool/README.md

 - Python
 - Bash
 - Selenium for Web Scraping
-- Requests library for CodeForces API
+- HTTPS Requests to CodeForces API
-- YML for config
+- YAML for config
-- OOPS applied where possible
-- Pytz & tzlocal library

 ## Acknowledgements: